 What will you do in each session?

 The very first session is typically held with just the parents.
 During this initial intake session, we will have a chance to get to know each other, and I will ask you many questions about your child, including medical and developmental history, how they interact with their family, friends and the greater world around them, and all about the presenting problem.
 All of this information helps me to get to know and understand your child and your family, and helps to make the counselling process more targeted and efficient.

-After the initial intake session, I will meet with your child one-on-one, or with you present depending on the age and wishes of the child.
+After the initial intake session, I will meet with your child one-on-one, or with you present depending on the child’s age and wishes of the family.
 We will work together as detectives, scientists, historians and super heroes, to uncover the automatic thoughts that underly their symptoms and fight back to reclaim all of the fun and freedom that they deserve!

 How long does therapy last?

 Most families experience a remittance of symptoms after 12-16 sessions, however it is highly dependent on a number of factors, including the age of the child, the nature of the presenting problem, how long it has been going on, how often ‘homework’ is able to be completed, and so on.
 Sessions usually begin weekly, and then gradually taper off to bi-weekly and then monthly, which allows the child to really flex their muscles and begin relying on their newly learned skills.